RADON GAS OVERVIEW

-You can’t see it, smell it or taste it.
-Unlike carbon monoxide and many other home pollutants, radon’s adverse health effect, lung cancer, is usually not produced immediately, it occurs over time with frequent exposure to high levels of radon gas.
+It is especially dangerous because you can’t see it, smell it or taste it.
+Unlike carbon monoxide and many other home pollutants, radon’s adverse health effects occur over time with frequent exposure to high levels of radon gas.

-The EPA have determined that concentrations of more 4.0 picocuries per liter of air (pCi/L) represent a serious healthl risk.
-The risk of developing lung cancer at 4.0 pCi/L is estimated at about 7 lung cancer deaths per 1000 persons.
+The EPA has determined that concentrations of more 4.0 picocuries per liter of air (pCi/L) represent a serious health risk.
+The risk of developing lung cancer above 4.0 pCi/L is estimated at about 7 lung cancer deaths per 1000 persons.